-I’ve written a number of guides about all sorts of debt related issues but for some reason I’ve never written one about how to find a great bankruptcy attorney.
+I’ve written some guides about all sorts of debt-related issues, but for some reason, I’ve never written one about how to find a great bankruptcy attorney.
 So here goes.

 For me, both as a consumer that needed a bankruptcy attorney and a consumer debt expert that has helped people to get out of debt since 1994, the primary factor I think you need to look for is just basic kindness and communication.

 The most talented book smart bankruptcy attorney in the world is no good to anyone if they can’t be open, available, and answer questions.
 But good attorneys are sometimes very busy so judging a great bankruptcy office begins first with the staff.
 If the staff isn’t consistently friendly, compassionate, and kind, that’s not a great sign.
 But you know, everyone has a bad day, so give them a second chance before you make your final judgment.